chiarap2/MAT_Builder/README.md

 - ```lon```: longitude of a trajectory sample (float)
 - ```time```: timestamp of a sample (datetime64)

-The ``InteractiveSegmentation`` module implements the trajectory segmentation step.
+The ``InteractiveSegmentation`` module provides a graphical interface to the ```Segmentation``` module.
 It takes in input a set of preprocessed trajectories, and segments each trajectory into ***stop*** and ***move segments***.

+The ``InteractiveEnrichment`` module provides a graphical interface to the ```Enrichment``` module.
 The ```InteractiveEnrichment``` module takes in input the preprocessed trajectories, as well as their stop and move segments, and enriches trajectories and trajectory users with aspects
 (or semantic dimensions).
 The aspects currently supported by the module are as follows:
 - **Regularity**: stop segments are categorized into:
   - *systematic stops*: stops that fall in the same area more than a given number of times.
 They are augmented with the labels  *Home*, *Work* or *Other*.